HoraceShmorace/auth0-idp-webtask/README.md

 # auth0-idp-webtask
-A simple Webtask for fetching data from the APis of Identity Providers. (i.e. – Facebook, Google, etc) from your Auth0-authenticated application.
+A simple Webtask for fetching data from the APis of Identity Providers (i.e. – Facebook, Google, etc) from your Auth0-authenticated application.

 ## Example Use Case
 * Your users log in to your application with Facebook via the Auth0 API, and you want to call the Facebook Graph API to fetch the user's Facebook photos.